jacksonfelipe/lineage/docs/INTEGRATIONS.md

-# Documentação de Integrações
+# Integrations Documentation

-## Banco do L2
+## L2 Database
-- Integração via `apps.lineage.server.database.LineageDB`.
+- Integration via `apps.lineage.server.database.LineageDB`.
-- Queries SQL diretas para dados do jogo.
+- Direct SQL queries for game data.

-## Pagamentos
+## Payments
-- Integração com gateways de pagamento (ex: PagSeguro, PayPal, etc).
+- Integration with payment gateways (e.g., PagSeguro, PayPal, etc).
-- Verifique o app `apps.lineage.payment` para detalhes.
+- Check the `apps.lineage.payment` app for details.

-## Notificações
+## Notifications
-- Envio de e-mails, notificações no site e integrações com Discord.
+- Sending emails, on-site notifications, and integrations with Discord.
-- Consulte `apps/main/notification/`.
+- See `apps/main/notification/`.

-## Como adicionar novas integrações
+## How to add new integrations
-- Crie um app Django separado ou módulo em `utils/`.
+- Create a separate Django app or a module in `utils/`.
-- Siga o padrão de uso de variáveis de ambiente para segredos.
+- Follow the pattern of using environment variables for secrets.